-The Department of Conservation’s Renewal Plan has sharpened the Division of Oil, Gas, and Geothermal Resources’ (DOGGR) focus on protecting the public and the environment in its oversight of the oil, gas, and geothermal industries.
+The Department of Conservation’s Renewal Plan has sharpened the Division of Oil, Gas, and Geothermal Resources’ (DOGGR) focus on preventing damage to life, health, property, and natural resources.
 Recently approved legislation and funding for staff, in addition to some of the strongest regulations in the nation, have significantly strengthened DOGGR’s authority and created a new Office of Enforcement to enhance existing enforcement efforts and ensure industry operators comply with requirements.

 The Office of Enforcement’s role is to work closely with DOGGR staff to identify, verify, and take enforcement actions to bring violators back into compliance with the law.
 Violations can range from minor issues such as missing records to more significant issues such as failing to perform safety equipment tests, spills, or falsifying records.
 Enforcement and DOGGR staff will assess evidence and the severity of the impacts, and, as appropriate, seek civil or criminal action that can result in fines or jail time, respectively.
 Depending on the severity of the violation, an operator can be assessed up to $25,000 per day per incident (geothermal violations are limited to $5,000 per day).